 Make sure the image is not too small.
-If we have to zoom in or zoom out, the image can become badly pixelated and the data not clearly visible.
-HD (high definition) resolution camera is strongly recommended.
+If zoomed in or out, the image can become badly pixelated and the data will not be clearly visible.
+An HD (high definition) resolution camera is strongly recommended.

 Make sure that mandatory data is not obscured in any way.

 ID document back image is missing or does not match

 Make sure to use images from the same ID document so that the front and back images match.

 Residence permit, work permit, health insurance card, student ID card, voter ID, etc.

 When taking photos of your face, make sure to avoid